LRCFS/lrcfs-file-renamer/readme.md

 ### **Float Number Errors**
 The specified lines have float (numbers with decimals places) columns that have errors.
 Ensure that the specified lines contain only decimal numbers and are within the allowable range as defined in the metadata requirements.

-# Creating a custom renamer config
+# Advanced - Creating a custom renamer config
+The LRCFS File Renamer can be configured to work with other metadata or projects by creating a custom "renamer configuration".

 The [renamers.json](https://github.com/LRCFS/lrcfs-file-renamer/blob/master/app/renamers.json) file contains the definitions of all possible renamer configurations.

 Currently, only one renamer definition exists for our Transfer & Persistence project but serves as a good example.